 The money will be used to fund Levity’s R&D programme as its first-stage products start to hit the market.
 According to Marks, the export-led company will turn over approximately £500,000 this year.

 He said: “It’s a really good deal for us.
 It gives us the finance and experience to get things off the ground.

 “Our sales are really taking off and that takes a lot of management time.
 We’re flying all around the world to get our products out there, and we’re in negotiations with two multinationals.

 “To get these deals over the line it takes a lot of time so we need people with the experience to get us there.

 “We’re really proud to have these people coming onboard.
 It’s not just about the money, they’re giving their time to us as well.”

-Mike, who was awarded an MBE in 2013 for services to North West industry, has a strong track record in the chemical manufacturing industry.
-At UPL Mike built a £38,000,000 turnover company with a staff of 250.
-Mike said: “Levity is an exciting company with great ideas and a solid plan for growth and the products and talent to succeed.
+Peters, who was awarded an MBE in 2013 for services to North West industry, joins Levity as commercial director.
+He has a strong track record in the chemical manufacturing industry.

 “Levity is a British business that is developing world class products and exporting all over the world.
-I am looking forwards to working with founders David and Anna to help establish Levity as a global player in the fertiliser industry”.
+I am looking forwards to working with founders David and Anna [Weston] to help establish Levity as a global player in the fertiliser industry”.